 - Accommodation (unless pre-approved)

-Please note that additional travel and accommodation support will be considered for those living in rural or remote areas and the estimated costs will need to be provided in the application form.
+- Additional travel and accommodation support will be considered for those living in rural or remote areas and the estimated costs will need to be provided in the application form

 Terms and Conditions